What are the Six Thinking Hats and Why Do They Matter?

 • Widely used in business, education, and creative fields

-What are the Six Thinking Hats?
+What is the Six Thinking Hats Technique?

 1. White Hat (Information): Focuses on available data, facts, and objective information.
 It’s about being neutral and objective.